JeffersonLab/PyPWA/docs/source/references/sim_fit.rst

 PyPWA supplies a single wrapper around iMinuit's module.
 This is a convenience function to make working with Minuit's parameters easier.
 However, if wanting to use a different fitting function, like Scikit or Scipy, the likelihoods should work natively with them.
+In addition, PyPWA also supplies a wrapper around the MCMC package emcee.

 Most optimizers built in Python assume the data is some sort of global variable, and the function passed to them is just accepting parameters